gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 > Hi Greg,
 >
 > I have spoken to DVA and unfortunately they require an updated medical certificate that reflects you are fit for vocational rehabilitation before we can submit the Initial Assessment and commence you on program.
 I apologise for the trouble.
-I am going to organise for a fax to be sent to Dr S as she only needs to amend the ‘Part B – Rehabilitation – Question 7’ section and I am hopeful she may be able to complete this before December 5th so you don’t have to wait for another appointment.
+I am going to organise for a fax to be sent to Dr S as she only needs to amend the ‘Part B – Rehabilitation – Question 7' section and I am hopeful she may be able to complete this before December 5th so you don't have to wait for another appointment.
 Let me know your thoughts and whether you think she would respond to the fax from us?
 >
 > Warm regards,
 > Giorgia